tawebbcn/bcn-webdev-checklists/projects/projects.md

 - there is no topic yet, since only
 - make sure everyone is in the room when announcing the pairs
 - topic (extra challenges like maps, uploads, etc...) is only relevant if there are many pairs/projects (> 10)
+- Have the captains anounce their own teams to the whole cohort

 ## Module 1

+### Purpose/scope

+### Reference project build
+- make sure to demo both Canvas and DOM games (Quiz, logic, etc)

+## Ideate (and validate ideas/scope)

 ### Planning
 - wireframes